lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 The danger that monkey-patching brings is that those changes are global -- they affect every part of the system as it runs.
 As a result, it can be very hard to tell which parts of our software will be affected.

-If we change the behaviour of an existing method to suit one use, there's a good chance that some distant part of the codebase -- perhaps hidden within Rails or another gem -- is going to call that method expecting the original behaviour (or it's own monkey-patched behaviour!), and things are going to get messy.
+If we change the behaviour of an existing method to suit one use, there's a good chance that some distant part of the codebase -- perhaps hidden within Rails or another gem -- is going to call that method expecting the original behaviour (or its own monkey-patched behaviour!), and things are going to get messy.

 Say I'm writing some code in a gem, and as part of that I want to be able to turn an underscored String into a camelized version.
 I might re-open the String class and add this simple, innocent-looking method to make it easy to do this transformation.